divinewyk/L2-Orderbook-generation-and-analysis/README.md

 # L2 book and feature generation

-This is a completed a C++ implementation for generating top 5 bid ask levels from L3 and part 2 related features statistics.
+This is a completed a C++/Python implementation for generating top 5 bid ask levels from L3 and part 2 related features statistics.

 The implementation has key points:
 1. Abstraction: Object oriented (order class, orderbook class)